zcox/recipe-chatbot/homeworks/hw3/README.md

 - "Something not too carb-y for dinner"
 - "Something keto-ish but not super strict"
 - "Dairy-free but cheese is okay sometimes"

-**Complex Social Dynamics:**
-- "Whole30 compliant dinner that my non-Whole30 husband will actually eat"
-- "Gluten-free birthday cake for my 5-year-old who has celiac but all her friends will be eating regular cake"

 ## Key Metrics to Understand
 - **True Positive Rate (TPR)**: How often the judge correctly identifies adherent recipes